givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

     $NodeDeallocationOption = taskcompletion;
     ```

 7. Review the formula.
 This formula will be evaluated every 5 minutes (as dictated by the Evaluation Interval).
 The first line gets percentage of telemetry actually reported versus the total amount expected.
 To understand this, note that Batch samples the telemetry every 30 seconds.
-In a 5 minute windows, therefore, there are theoretically 10 samples to expect.
+In a 5-minute windows, therefore, there are theoretically 10 samples to expect.
 However, not all samples are collected in time because of various latencies, or they may be lost, leading to a case where fewer than the expected number of samples is collected.

     ```powershell
     $samples = $ActiveTasks.GetSamplePercent(TimeInterval_Minute * 5);